NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Disrupt Qi.md

 You carefully target a creature's pressure points to block its inner life force.
 Make an unarmed Strike.
-If it deals damage to a living creature, that creature takes 0d6 persistent void damage and is [[Conditions/Enfeebled|Enfeebled 1]] until the persistent damage ends.
+If it deals damage to a living creature, that creature takes 0d6 persistent void damage and is [[Enfeebled|Enfeebled 1]] until the persistent damage ends.
 If you're 18th level or higher, the persistent void damage increases to 3d6.

 *Source: Pathfinder Player Core 2*
 *ORC*